Skip to main content

 International Olympic Committee

 The International Olympic Committee is the international, non-governmental, sports governing body of the modern Olympic Games.
 Founded in 1894 by Pierre de Coubertin and Demetrios Vikelas, it is based in Lausanne, Switzerland.
 The IOC is the authority responsible for organizing the Summer, Winter, and Youth Olympics.
 The IOC is also the governing body of the National Olympic Committees (NOCs) and the worldwide Olympic Movement, which includes all entities and individuals involved in the Olympic Games.
 As of 2020, 206 NOCs officially were recognized by the IOC.
-The IOC president has been Thomas Bach since 2013.
-His elected successor is Kirsty Coventry, who will assume office in June 2025.
+Since 2013, the IOC president has been Thomas Bach; he will be succeeded by Kirsty Coventry in June 2025.

 0 shares 20 views